ButterflyKick: Nurse, Writer, Story Teller.

 Because...

+she originally wanted to be an Orca.
+After the Free Willy Movie, you know.
 I hestitated, picturing what a killer whale costume might look like.
 But it was Halloween, so what the heck, right?

 "Enjoy it while you can," I said, "because I promise - this will be the first and last time in your life you'll ever want people to point you out as a whale."